 Verify that the power button is being used to turn on the phone.
 Sometimes the wrong button is being pushed when trying to turn the phone on.

 When your phone keeps turning off, this usually means that your battery needs to be charged.
-If the problem persists even when the battery seems to be fully charged, you may need to purchase a new battery or a new phone.
+If the problem persists even when the battery seems to be fully charged, we recommend you take your device to a Cellcom store or Cellcom Repair Center so we can have our technicians review your device.

 Several issues could cause your phone to beep.